 In order to tackle malnutrition, an overhaul of the world’s food and health systems is needed.
 The solutions to malnutrition are multi-sectoral and require close collaboration between food and health systems.
 To solve the global nutrition crisis equitably, we must tailor our approach to focus on food and health.

-On May 12, 2021, Devex will host an online event in partnership with 1,000 Days as part of the broader Future of Food Systems series.
-The event will explore the challenges facing many families in low- and middle-income countries and how we must go beyond simply increasing access to nutritious food; we must also get better at integrating health and nutrition.
+On May 12, 2021, Devex hosted an online event in partnership with 1,000 Days as part of the broader Future of Food Systems series.
+The event explored the challenges facing many families in low- and middle-income countries and how we must go beyond simply increasing access to nutritious food; we must also get better at integrating health and nutrition.

 Welcome & introduction by Teresa Welsh, Devex Senior Reporter

 Solution spotlight with Roger Mathisen, Alive & Thrive Regional Director, South East Asia